CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Deleting your computing environment

-At the end of your research or your analysis, you can delete your computing environment and all the data in it.
+At the end of your research or your analysis, you can delete your Desktop and all the data in it.

 In SD Desktop Homepage click on **Go to the launching page**.
 Here, in **Available instances** click on **Delete Desktop**.